stmcculloch/Fractalizer/README.md

 Run Replicate_Vx.x.x.py. and hope that it works

-Open Replicate_Vx.x.x.py with a code editor, and adjust the source image.
+To change how things work, open Replicate_Vx.x.x.py with a code editor, and adjust the source image.

 Adjust "strength" and "threshold" to change how the effect looks.
 There's also a saturation filter added at the end to make things look a little nicer.